facelessuser/wcmatch/docs/src/markdown/glob.md

 `glob` takes a pattern (or list of patterns) and will crawl the file system returning matching files, flags, and an optional root directory (string or path-like object).

+!!! warning "Path-like Input Support"
+    Path-like object input support is only available in Python 3.6+ as the path-like protocol was added in Python 3.6.

 ```pycon3
 >>> from wcmatch import glob
 >>> glob.glob(r'**/*.md')